 While responding to negative reviews is not fun, ignoring them can have even more disastrous consequences.
 According to research, 89% of consumers read responses to reviews.
 If a person that left a negative review sees that you’re ignoring the review, they will most likely never do business with you again.

-In this post, we’ll explain why it’s important to respond to negative reviews and share tips and examples for addressing negative reviews.
+In this post, we’ll explain why it’s important to respond to negative reviews and share tips on how to respond to negative comments.

 Why You Should Respond to Negative Reviews